BitcoinCharlotte/BitcoinCharlotte-Source/source/_posts/2021-06-25-bitcoiners-in-paradise.md

     - meme
 ---

-Heppy Friday Bitcoiners!
+Happy Friday Bitcoiners!
 We had a fun, successful first event with last week - Bitcoiners in Paradise.
 The full video is below if you missed it.
 Mark your calendars for the next event - July 28th with [Isaiah Jackson speaking on Why Kids Need Bitcoin](https://www.meetup.com/BitcoinCharlotte/events/279069534/).
 See you tomorrow at our social, [Saturday Sats](https://www.meetup.com/BitcoinCharlotte/events/278308318/)!

 ---